leon4rd/test/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## What did the digital clock say to the grandfather clock?
+Look, no hands!